johanna-herrmann/aeskeywrap/README.md

 It works in:
 * nodejs
-* browsers (using, build and package tools like webpack)
+* browsers (using, build and package tools like webpack or browserify)

 ## Supported key/kek lengths